sensedeep/custom-metrics/README.md

 This will emit the `launches` metric in the `Acme/Metrics` namespace with the value of **10**.

-A metric can have dimensions that are unique metric values for specific instances.
+A metric can have dimensions, which are unique metric values for specific instances.
 For example, we may want to count the number of launches for a specific rocket.

 ```javascript
 await metrics.emit('Acme/Metrics', 'launches', 10, [